Paul-Freulon/CytOpt/README.md

 # CytOpt

-One can find the notebooks to reproduce the figures of the article in the Script folder.
+One can find the notebooks to reproduce the figures of the article in the Scripts folder.